ArchipelagoMW/Archipelago/worlds/dst/docs/en_Don't Starve Together.md

 - Set Extra Damage Against Bosses to the highest setting in your YAML.
 - Set your server playstyle to Relaxed.
 - Play with mods.
-- Use the wiki.
-Especially for Crock Pot recipes. https://dontstarve.fandom.com/wiki/Don%27t_Starve_Wiki
+- Use the [Don't Starve Wiki](https://dontstarve.wiki.gg).
+Especially for Crock Pot recipes.
 - Ask for advice.